rdfn/Redefine/docs/general/commands.md

 npm run setup
 ```

-Initializes a new project with this boilerplate.
-Deletes the `react-boilerplate`
+Initializes a new project with this redefine.
+Deletes the `react-redefine`
 git history, installs the dependencies and initializes a new repository.

 > Note: This command is self-destructive, once you've run it the init script is